eloone/mergejs/readme.md

 ## Notes

 This script was specifically designed for js files, but you can easily tweak it to merge other types of files.
 It's the equivalent to copy pasting the content of files into a merged file.
 So you can fork it and tweak it for your needs to merge all kinds of files.

+This script is not destined to evolve into a package manager.
+Its purpose is really just to merge files.
+However it could be integrated into a package manager as just a component.

 The settings for the compression done by Google's compiler are set to `Simple`.
 In you need other settings, you can easily change it in the script itself.